Tornado Druid Endgame Build Guide

 - Stack your Shapeshifting bonuses by alternating between Maul and Tornado.

-- If you run out of Spirit and cannot cast Tornado, use Maul to generate Spirit as a backup.
+If you run out of Spirit and cannot cast Tornado use Maul to recuperate your Spirit.

 Spirit Boons